Ezward/Esp32CameraRover2/docs/rover_control.md

 - ***Joystick Control*** : In this mode, the rover is controlled with one analog joystick (or one for steering and one for throttle) using a connected game controller (see how to connect a game controller to your browser below).
 - ***Go to Goal*** : In this mode, you provide an (x,y) position and the rover drive's itself there and stops.

-TODO: document how to get wifi address of ESP32 (turn off wheel encoders and get address from serial monitor; use wifi router to fix rover's DHCP ip address in the router)
+- TODO: document how to get wifi address of ESP32 (turn off wheel encoders and get address from serial monitor; use wifi router to fix rover's DHCP ip address in the router)
-TODO: add a where rover can call out to provide it's ip address

 ### 4 Button Turtle Control
 In 4 button Turtle control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
 The speed command sets the speed of the motors.
 So when a direction command is given, the speed is based on the most recent speed command.
 Finally there is the stop command, which will stop the motors.